-Laminated PDLC or SPD smart glass is durable.
+Laminated PDLC or SPD privacy glass is durable.
 It withstands elements such as humidity, as well as excessive cleaning and high volume use.
 It is ideal for new construction or renovation projects in which glass can be replaced.

 In lamination, a glass fabricator cuts a sheet of PDLC or SPD film and seals it between two panes of glass.
 Production takes an average of about four weeks depending on supplier.
 Then a glazier or partition company installs the glass, and an electrician connects it to the power source.
 Installation time depends on project size and the installer’s schedule.

-Retrofit PDLC smart glass should be applied by a professional installer and adhered to the surface of glass with either wet or dry adhesive.
+Retrofit PDLC switchable glass should be applied by a professional installer and adhered to the surface of glass with either wet or dry adhesive.
 The wet kind is the easiest to adjust.
 Retrofitting is helpful when glass can’t be replaced or in cases where glass needs to be thinner than a double pane.